what is ecoartspace?

 ecoartspace has served as a platform for artists addressing environmental issues since 1999.
 Patricia Watts and Amy Lipton have curated over 60 art and ecology exhibitions combined, and have organized, as well as participated in, over 100 ecoart programs and events.

 Starting 2020, Watts decided to transition to a membership-based organization.
 Students, artists, advocates, professionals, galleries and institutions are invited to join who are concerned about the natural world.
 Together, we as a community can both imagine and help make real, a healthy future.

 Amy Youngs, Becoming Biodiversity, 2019 augmented reality app (right)

 García is a transdisciplinary artist and researcher working across art + science + environment.
 Her methodology includes both the social and hard sciences, combining a versatile laboratory and fieldwork from her background in plant chemistry and the chemical industry.
 Her use of media includes research, installations, performance, sculpture, and video, usually with the presence of some kind of organic matter to help understand the biological processes occurring in complex systems.

 The Great Pause ZOOM dialogues

 On March 26 we met with almost 50 members to discuss some of the positive and negative events arising, in artists studio practice and in the environment, due to the COVID-19 Pandemic.
-We met again on April 9, and May 20 with special guest author and activist Ashley Dawson, and will be meeting again on Friday, June 12 for a dialogue on TREES.
+We met again on April 9, and May 20 with special guest author and activist Ashley Dawson, and June 12 for a dialogue on TREES.

 Please check the Events page to join in the dialogue!